-An Ohio OVI is considered a felony offense if you are charged with a 4th offense within the previous 6 year period.
+An Ohio OVI is considered a felony offense if you are charged with a 4th offense within the previous 6 year period (soon to be 10 years, under Annie’s Law).
 Felony convictions typically carry penalties of more than 1 year in prison.

 Free Consultation on A 2nd Offense DUI/OVI Arrest in Ohio

 In Ohio, DUI/OVI laws are constantly changing, and nearly always for the worse.
 It is important that you consult with an experienced Ohio DUI attorney to know exactly what you are up against.

 You need to be prepared for the option to fight your case, and also to understand the future consequences of a guilty plea and what a drunk driving conviction on your record can mean for your future.